jacobocasado/blog/content/posts/firststeps.md

 - The strings to calculate the pointer to the API functions using the aforementioned technique are also encrypted with the same XOR key used for the shellcode, in order to obfuscate the strings.
 - The XOR key is also stored as a resource in the executable.
 - The program in which it injects into is `notepad.exe`.
 The injector obtains the PID given the process name and uses the PID to inject into.
+- The program is compiled as a **Windows Subsystem program**, and not as a console program, in order to avoid a CMD popping on screen when the dropper gets executed.

 The API calls performed in this executable are simple:
 - `FindResource` and `LoadResource` to obtain the embedded resources in the executable.